SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/03-FS-Module.md

 [slide hideTitle]

-# List files in a directory
+# List Files in a Directory

 Use the `readdirSync()` method to read the contents of a given directory synchronously.